projection-error/projection-experiment/README.md

 This example illustrates the perception of an object in 3D from 3 vantage points.
 Could there be other insights from other vantage points?

-The green points shown in the following illustration represent locations from which ths object is viewed and apparent lengths calculated.
+The green points shown in the following illustration represent locations from which the object is viewed and apparent lengths calculated.

 ![plot](https://user-images.githubusercontent.com/84434778/150730433-a48df29e-94bb-4f11-b026-ffc93da86018.png)